CREATE AND SHARE

 4. BE CONSISTENT

 It’s valuable to be consistent across all online platforms because this will enable you to attract the right audience.
-If people like what they see on Twitter, Facebook or Instagram they should pretty much find a similar voice and images on your blog.
+If people like what they see on Twitter, Facebook or Instagram they should find a similar voice and images on your blog.
 That way you can create a strong message and online brand that’s easily recognisable and personal to you.
 And I recommend using the same name and profile image across all sites.
+Further reading: five quick and easy steps to a stronger online identity.

 5. DON’T COMPARE